penciless/binhjs/docs/get-started.md

 * ***layouts***: group of elements/features is arranged and aligned in a portion of view
 * ***pages***: group of elements/features/layouts is arranged and aligned on a web page specified by URL/route

+As for Service/Style Component, they will be mentioned further in later sections.

 ### Conclusion

 By splitting UI components into 4 types, it helps to reuse components in different levels more apparently.